 Your Caravan is locked up in your garage & you’ve got insurance, so nothing to worry about right?
-Well, unfortunately it’s not so simple.
+Well, unfortunately, it’s not so simple.
 Some insurance policies require security devices to be fitted to your RV, even if it’s secured inside a locked garage!
 Even if the RV is covered, the contents might not be.
 Many people are underinsured when it comes to the items stored in your RV.
-Lets face it, we all keep loads of gear packed in the van so we can hit the road when the opportunity arises!
+Let's face it, we all keep loads of gear packed in the van so we can hit the road when the opportunity arises!

-Here’s a few tips to ensure you’re appropriately covered and a run through of the common security devices to ensure your prized possession doesn’t vanish without a trace!
+Here are a few tips to ensure you’re appropriately covered and a run through of the common security devices to ensure your prized possession doesn’t vanish without a trace!

 Hitch Locks and Wheel clamps are the most common and effective devices with some insurance policies requiring these both to be installed as a minimum.
 Here’s a quick overview together with a few other options.

-Pros – Small, compact and easy to install.
+Pros – Small, compact, and easy to install.

 Cons – Thefts have been reported with a hitch lock still attached by using the safety chain to tow the vehicle away.
 A hitch lock also doesn’t stop the RV from being moved around.

 Wheel Clamps clamp onto an RV wheel to prevent it from moving.
-Some of the more premium models also include a cover to stop would be thieves unscrewing the wheel.
+Some of the more premium models also include a cover to stop would-be thieves unscrewing the wheel.
 Wheel clamps are an effective visual deterrent.
 The time & effort required to remove them will deter most thieves.

 Other security devices worth checking out include removable security bollards, GPS tracking devices, Alarm systems, security cameras & secure storage.
 We suggest using a combination of at least 2-3 devices to secure your RV.

 Campsmart stocks a wide range of security devices including the innovative Purpleline range of Saracen Hitch Locks and Nemesis Wheel Clamp.
-Also available is the new KOVIX Hitch lock featuring a powerful inbuilt electronic alarm.
+Also available is the new KOVIX Hitch lock featuring a powerful built-in electronic alarm.
 Check out our full range at https://www.campsmart.net.au/caravan-parts-and-accessories/security